scratch-ed/itch/packages/core/doc/feedback.md

 # Feedback

 This document describes the output format of the judge.
-It is a high level document; see below where to find more detailed documentation.
+It is a high-level document;
+see below where to find more detailed documentation.

 ## Structure

 There are three structural objects in the feedback:

 - `Judgement` - the top level object.
 - `Group` - groups one or more tests or subgroups.
-Note that the children of a group must either be all `Group`s or all `Test`s.
-A mix is not allowed.
 - `Test` - one condition or test that is evaluated.

 For example, the structure might look like this for a very simple test plan.